-Purposeful Pathways: Faculty Planning for Curricular Coherence, funded by the Teagle Foundation, is a part of AAC&U’s Liberal Education and America’s Promise family of projects.
-It will support faculty members at four institutions as they engage in a six-month planning period to lay the foundation for ambitious faculty-led curricular changes leading to greater intentionality in students’ curricular pathways.
+Purposeful Pathways: Faculty Planning for Curricular Coherence, funded by The Teagle Foundation, is a part of AAC&U’s Liberal Education and America’s Promise signature initiative.
+It supports campus teams at four institutions as they engage in ambitious faculty-led curricular changes leading to greater intentionality in students’ curricular pathways.

 Developing a Community College Student Roadmap is designed to help community colleges create robust and proactive programs of academic support—tied to expected learning outcomes—that engage students at entrance and teach them, from the outset, how to become active partners in their own quest for educational success.